TI-Toolkit/tokens-wiki/tokens/dayOfWk(.md

 *   [Day of Week](day-of-week) — routine to calculate the day of the week

+* * *

+**Source**: parts of this page were written by the following TI|BD contributors: DarkerLine, GoVegan, iPhoenixOnTIBD, Myles_Zadok, nap386, Weregoose, Xphoenix.

 ## History
 | Calculator | OS Version | Description |
 |------------|------------|-------------|